LinkHero95/FC4-Modular-Mods/README.md

 <a name="contact"></a>
 ##	Contact details
-- You can drop an email addressed to [linkhero95@gmail.com] (mailto:linkhero95@gmail.com)
+- You can drop an email addressed to linkhero95@gmail.com
-- I am also available on Discord, my username is LinkHero95#9219
+- I am available on Discord, my username is LinkHero95#9219
+- I am also available on Nexus Mods, under the username LinkHero95.

 [Go to Top](#top "Go to Top")